Kasey Peters: Professional career

-Las Vegas Outlaws

 Peters was assigned to the Las Vegas Outlaws of the AFL on June 26, 2015.
 He relieved starter Dennis Havrilla on July 11, 2015, against the Arizona Rattlers, completing five of twelve passes for 41 yards with two interceptions.
 He was placed on recallable reassignment on July 14, 2015.

-New Orleans VooDoo

 Peters was assigned to the AFL's New Orleans VooDoo on July 28, 2015.

-Portland Steel
+He served as a holder during his stint with the VooDoo.

-Peters was assigned to the Portland Steel of the AFL on March 11, 2016.
-He relieved starter Danny Southwick in the fourth quarter of the team's Week 1 loss to the Arizona Rattlers, completing four of fifteen passes for 52 yards and a touchdown.
-He made his first career AFL start on April 30, 2016, completing 23 of 49 passes for 245 yards and three touchdowns with an interception in a 68–21 loss to the Rattlers.
+He was assigned to the Portland Steel of the AFL on March 11, 2016.
+He relieved starter Danny Southwick in the fourth quarter of the team's Week 1 loss to the Rattlers, completing four of fifteen passes for 52 yards and a touchdown.
+Peters made his first career AFL start on April 30, 2016, in a nationally televised game on CBS Sports Network, completing 23 of 49 passes for 245 yards and three touchdowns with an interception as the Steel lost to the Rattlers 68–21.
 He was placed on reassignment by the Steel on May 12, 2016.

-Duke City Gladiators

-On May 26, 2016, Peters signed with the Duke City Gladiators.
+On May 26, 2016, Peters re-signed with the Gladiators.
 He played in one game for the Gladiators during the 2016 season, completing 21 of 28 passes for 302 yards, seven touchdowns and two interceptions.

-Monterrey Steel

 Peters signed with the Monterrey Steel of the National Arena League (NAL) on January 17, 2017.
 He played in 6 games for the Steel, completing 59 of 117 passes for 632 yards, 14 touchdowns, and 5 interceptions.
 He also scored a rushing touchdown.
-He was released by the Steel on June 3, 2017.
+Peters was released by the Steel on June 3, 2017.

-Fundidores de Monterrey

-In February 2019, Peters was signed by Fundidores de Monterrey of the Liga de Fútbol Americano Profesional (LFA).
+In January 2019, he was signed by the Fundidores de Monterrey of the Liga de Fútbol Americano Profesional (LFA).
+He split time with quarterback Rodrigo Maldonado in 2019, completing 36 of 71 passes for 351 yards, four touchdowns, and one interception.
+Peters was credited with three solo tackles and one defensive interception as well.
+He also played in the team's postseason game, totaling 26 completions on 42 passing attempts for 450 yards, six touchdowns, and one interception in a 53–47 semifinal loss to the Raptors de Naucalpan in overtime.